The Big Bang

 Some of these theories sound like something out of Star Trek, involving 11 dimensions, strings, quantum jumping, worm holes, parallel universes, parent universes – the list goes on.
 If there was anything before the Big Bang, then evidence might be found in the Cosmic Microwave Background.

-Delve deeper into cosmic microwave background.
+Learn more about cosmic microwave background.

 One theory which is rapidly gaining credibility due to developments in Loop Quantum Gravity – a branch of Quantum Theory which combines quantum theory with general relativity - looks at the issue of a singularity.
 What exactly is a singularity?
 In mathematical terms, a singularity describes a point where a certain property (e.g. mass, temperature, density) is infinite.
 Black Holes are examples of singularities with infinite density.
 It’s this definition which causes the maths to blow up and contradict physical laws.
 However, new theories suggest that singularities are actually gateways to other universes, leading to the idea that rather than there being a Big Bang our Universe began as a result of a Big Bounce from a ‘parent’ Universe which sent energy rocketing in all directions.2